 Insects & Disease:

 -as soon as you notice chewed or diseased leaves or flowers, take action.
-I use a tea tree based spray called Soluguard (see Melaleuca page in Navigation menu at right) in my garden, but there are many commercial products out there.
+I use a tea tree based spray called Soluguard (contact me for details on this Melaleuca product) in my garden, but there are many commercial products out there.
 Be sure to follow package directions carefully!

 My best gardening tip? try these garden genie gloves, you will love them for planting and digging in your garden!